 The tutors and students I spoke to on the open day were all incredibly encouraging and welcoming and I loved the thought of studying in such a unique community of passionate and friendly students.
 Francesca, 2014 graduate

-The next University-wide Open Days for undergraduates will be held on Wednesday 28 June, Thursday 29 June and Friday 15 September 2017.
+The next University-wide Open Day for undergraduates will be held on Friday 15 September 2017.
 Students, parents and teachers are invited to spend a whole day in Oxford, attending events, talking to staff and students and getting answers to any questions which remain after examining prospectuses and websites.

 To book or not to book

 Unlike many other university open days, it is not mandatory to book to attend an Oxford Open Day.
 Many events are offered on a drop-in basis.
 However we strongly advise that you check the programme on offer at your subject department and at colleges you are considering as some do require booking for certain events.

 If you arrive in Oxford by train, or if you park at one of the Park and Ride facilities, you may be greeted by a staff member or student volunteer wearing a blue Oxford t-shirt.
 The Open Day Guide will help you plan where to go and how to get there, so we do recommend downloading the guide in advance.
 Our Open Day volunteers will help direct you once you arrive.

 Many departments run their main Open Day events in the morning so you may choose to start with a visit to your subject department.
 Here you may attend a talk or sample lecture and chat to tutors and students.

 Over lunchtime and in the afternoon, colleges offer a range of events, tours and opportunities to meet students and tutors.
 This is a great time to visit those colleges on your shortlist.
 Busy departments may also offer a repeat of their morning programme in the afternoon.